 Walking through Disney’s Animal Kingdom Theme Park all day long certainly drains the energy and stirs the hunger pangs of even the fittest park guests.
 After standing in long lines and trekking through the wildlife trails of Africa and Asia, you’ll probably be ready to replenish your energy with a satisfying meal.
-Unfortunately, the selection of table-service restaurants at Animal Kingdom is quite limited, though Disney plans to open more establishments in the future.
-For now, you can find great dining near the Kali River Rapids in the Asia section of the park.
+You can find great dining near the Kali River Rapids in the Asia section of the park.
 Here, the Yak & Yet Restaurant offers a variety of pan-Asian cuisine with a bit of Western fusion.
 However, before deciding to eat there, you should know about these seven things.

 1 – Book Reservations